google/or-tools/examples/cpp/README.md

     a feasibility version with hard constraints, the other version is an optimization version with soft constraints and violation costs.
   - jobshop.cc Demonstrates scheduling of jobs on different machines.
-  - jobshop_ls.cc Demonstrates scheduling of jobs on different machines with a search using Local Search and Large Neighorhood Search.
   - nqueens.cc Solves the n-queen problem.
 It also demonstrates how to break symmetries during search.
-  - network_routing.cc Solves a multicommodity mono-routing
+  - network_routing_sat.cc Solves a multicommodity mono-routing
     problem with capacity constraints and a max usage cost structure.
-  - sports_scheduling.cc Finds a soccer championship schedule.
+  - sports_scheduling_sat.cc Finds a soccer championship schedule.
 Its uses an original approach where all constraints attached to either one team, or one week are regrouped into one global 'AllowedAssignment' constraints.
   - dobble_ls.cc Shows how to write Local Search operators and Local Search